 As of June 30, 2020 and December 31, 2019, we had cash of \$6,835.
 In addition, we had current liabilities of approximately \$1.7 million and \$1.4 million as of June 30, 2020 and December 31, 2019, respectively.
-We expect our existing cash as of June 30, 2020 together with proceeds from this offering will enable us to fund our operating expenses and capital expenditure requirements for twelve months from the date of this prospectus.
+We expect our existing cash as of June 30, 2020 together with proceeds from our initial public offering will enable us to fund our operating expenses and capital expenditure requirements for twelve months from the date of this prospectus.
 In the event that we are unable to obtain additional financing, we may be unable to continue as a going concern.
-There is no guarantee that we will be able to secure additional financing, including in connection with this offering we might become subject to in the future, the acceleration or modification of our development activities, any near-term or future expansion plans, increased expenses, potential acquisitions or other events may further affect our ability to continue as a going concern.
-Similarly, the report of our independent registered public accounting firm on our financial statements as of and for the years ended December 31, 2019 and 2018 includes an explanatory paragraph indicating that there is substantial doubt about our ability to continue as a viable entity, our securityholders may lose some or all of their investment in us.
+There is no guarantee that we will be able to secure additional financing, including in connection with this offering.
+Changes in our operating plans, our existing and anticipated working capital needs, costs related to legal proceedings we might become subject to in the future, the acceleration or modification of our development activities, any near-term or future expansion plans, increased expenses, potential acquisitions or other events may further affect our ability to continue as a going concern.
+Similarly, the report of our independent registered public accounting firm on our financial statements as of and for the years ended December 31, 2019 and 2018 includes an explanatory paragraph indicating that there is substantial doubt about our ability to continue as a going concern.
+If we cannot continue as a viable entity, our securityholders may lose some or all of their investment in us.